What is United Kingdom's pathway to limit global warming to 1.5°C?

 Current Situation

-The UK’s greenhouse gas (GHG) emissions fell to 385 MtCO2e in 2023, a 5% decline on 2022 levels (including LULUCF).1 Emissions have fallen 53% since 1990.2 The largest contributor has been the transport sector, which was responsible for 29% of UK emissions in 2023.
-This is followed by buildings at 19% and the industrial sector at 15%.3 The power sector was responsible for 11% of UK emissions in 2023, down from a high of 27% in 2012.4
+The largest emitter was the transport sector, which was responsible for 29% of UK emissions in 2024.
+This was followed by buildings at 21% and the industrial sector at 13% (21% when fossil fuel production is accounted for).
+The power sector was responsible for only 10% of UK emissions in 2023, down from a high of 27% in 2012.3

 including LULUCF MtCO₂e/yr